nevadaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Kidnapping (non-parental)

-• Second sexual crime committed by a defendant who has been classified as a tier II offender
+• The second sexual crime committed by a defendant who has been classified as a tier II offender

 • An attempt or conspiracy to commit any of the above offenses

-• Incest with a victim less than 16 years old
+• Incest with a victim under 16 years old

 • Statutory sexual seduction committed by a defendant who is 21 years or above